 Hana Darling-Wolf is an undergraduate studying computer science and gender studies in the Bachelor of Arts and Science program at McGill University.
 She has volunteered to work on the LGBTQ game archive for Summer 2018.

-Research assistance from Temple University has been provided by (or is being provided by):
+Research assistance from Temple University has been provided by:

 Summer 2016/Spring 2017: Christopher Persaud is a senior at Temple University studying Sociology, French, and LGBT Studies.
 His research interests broadly include popular culture, identity construction on/through digital mediums, and the social dimensions of new media technologies.
 He hopes to pursue graduate school opportunities in Sociology and/or Media Studies sometime in the near future.

 Fall 2016/Spring 2017: Nirvan West is a senior at Temple University studying Visual Anthropology.
 His research involves ethnographic analysis of digital worlds and the systems that dictate them.
 His work touches on subcultures based on/around gaming and the evolution of the gamer identity.